 The Government introduced flexible benefits from 6 April 2015 to allow members of defined contribution schemes, who are over age 55, more freedom on how they take money from their pension pot.

 The L G P S is not a defined contribution pension scheme, it is a defined benefit scheme.
 It is not directly affected by these changes.
-However, if you stop paying into the L G P S and you have three or more months' membership, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your L G P S pension to a defined contribution scheme providing flexible benefits.
+However, if you stop paying into the L G P S and you have three or more months' membership, you may have the right to transfer your L G P S pension to a defined contribution scheme providing flexible benefits.
 You can only transfer your pension if you elect to transfer at least one year before your Normal Pension Age.
+You will not have the right to transfer if you are retiring with immediate effect due to redundancy, business efficiency or ill health,

 You will be required by law to take independent financial advice if the value of your pension benefits in the L G P S (excluding AVCs) is more than £30,000.
 You are not required to take independent financial advice if the value of your benefits is less than £30,000.
 However, transferring your pension rights is not an easy decision to make.
 Seeking the help of an independent financial adviser before you make a final and irreversible decision to transfer could help you to make an appropriate decision.